Kaderde/teched2025-msad/exercises/ex1/README.md

     };
 }
 ```
+What's Missing:
+- No validation to ensure an incident is assigned to the current user when it's being updated.
+- No code to populate assignedTo field when creating/updating incidents

 The above vulnerabilities violate the principle of least privilege and can lead to data breaches and unauthorized modifications.